klassno3/klassno3/README.md

 -  🌍 I’m Based on Addis Ababa, Ethiopia
 -  🧠 I’m currently learning React
--  📫 How to reach me at betelhemkirub@gmail.com
+-  📫 You to reach me at betelhemkirub@gmail.com

 ## Skills